-United Way of Thurston County has been given $152,647 to be awarded during Phase 36 Emergency Food and Shelter Program (EFSP).
-These are Federal funds awarded through the Department of Homeland Security.
+United Way of Thurston County has been given $354,128 ($145,989 and for EFSP and $208,139 from CARES) to be awarded during Phase 37 Emergency Food and Shelter Program (EFSP).
+These are Federal funds awarded through the Department of Homeland Security and the CARES Act.
 You must be eligible to receive federal funds to be eligible for this program.
 These funds will be utilized only for emergency food and shelter for individuals and/or families.
-Applications closed on August 23, 2019.
+Applications close on May 18, 2020.
 To access your submitted application click here: e-CImpact – EFSP

 If you have questions on accessing the site or completing the application please contact Paul Larsen, Director of Community Impact at 360-943-2773 ext 113

 Emergency Food and Shelter Program - Eligible Expenditures

 According to Phase 37of the EFSP program, the following expenditures are allowed under emergency food and shelter purchases.

 Utilities - allows agencies to pay a one-month billed amount of a metered (electric, gas, water, sewer) or non-metered (propane, firewood, coal) utility bill.
 Eligible items include past due utility bills or current utility bill – when paying on current bill, can pay either the actual usage amount reflected on the bill or the current “budget” amount.
 Agencies may include the cost of “reconnection” fees in the payment.